 6. Ever Accountable

-If you want to keep your kids or young adults off pornography, here’s when Ever Accountable comes into the picture.
+If you want to keep your kids or young adults off adult content, here’s when Ever Accountable comes into the picture.
 Ever Accountable works by sending logs of your internet information and websites visited to a designated person.
 This could be a SA sponsor, spouse, friend, pastor, or anyone else you choose.
-Therefore, any website you visit will be seen by those people, so you’ll be able to use the internet for productive activities and safe leisure without being tempted to look at porn.
+Therefore, any website you visit will be seen by those people, so you’ll be able to use the internet for productive activities and safe leisure without being tempted to look at adult content.

 Ever Accountable acts as a third-party when it comes to recording internet traffic, so you don’t have to wonder if logs have been altered or changed.
 It even picks up traffic when the browser is set to private mode, so there’s not an easy way to circumvent the process.
 Ever Accountable doesn’t restrict access to different websites on the internet, though.

-Ever Accountable is a good accountability solution for people that might be suffering from porn addiction.
+Ever Accountable is a good accountability solution for people that might be suffering from adult content addiction.
 However, you need to have a partner who you trust and that can help you in order for Ever Accountable to work, so it might not be right for everyone.

 Accountable2You is another great accountability solution.
 It can be installed on up to 20 devices in your home, including desktops, laptops, iPhones, Android phones, iPads, Android tablets, and Kindle Fires.
 With Accountable2You, you can set words as Questionable, Highly Questionable, or Not Questionable words and flag them.
 Next time these words come across your kid’s apps or websites, your partner will be notified.